madaan/Perfsim/README.markdown

 Scheduling departure :

 The departure will be scheduled either during adding if the process being added is the only process.
 Otherwise, a departure will be scheduled every time there is a departure.
+A departure is also scheduled if the queue is empty and there is an arrival to happen.